-Beyond what could be deemed a park, nine kilometres of the former riverbed of the River Turia in Valencia has been turned in to an architectural masterpiece featuring science, culture and recreation facilities.
+Beyond what could be deemed a park, nine kilometers of the former riverbed of the River Turia in Valencia has been turned in to an architectural masterpiece featuring science, culture and recreation facilities.

 A really cool experience at the Oceanographic was attending a 4D movie related to Hurricane Lucy.
 We learned about the weather event’s start as a windstorm evolving into heavy tropical rains across Senegal to its appetite for picking up water travelling west over the Atlantic and its growth into the category four monster that devastating Puerto Rico, Cuba and other areas around the Gulf of Mexico.